Mulled Rum

 I am officially announcing this Mulled Rum cocktail as my favorite winter drink.
 Try it to believe me!

-Here are some more cocktail recipes that you may like – Mango Mai Tai, Tamarind Margarita, Pumpkin Spice Martini, Spicy Watermelon Margarita, and Red Wine Sangria.
+Here are some more cocktail recipes you may like: Mango Mai Tai, Tamarind Margarita, Pumpkin Spice Martini, and Red Wine Sangria.

 Mulled rum served in a glass.

-It’s Friday, yay!
-Mohit and I totally deserve a drink after a week of working hard.
-Evenings are also becoming cold, so I decided to make a rum-based hot cocktail.
-I used my tried and tested Mulled Wine recipe (which BTW is not yet on the blog) as the base and made this Mulleed Rum.
+After many Fridays.
+Mohit and I were home with nothing substantial to do.
+It was also super cold outside, so I decided to make a rum-based hot cocktail.
+I used my tried-and-tested Mulled Wine recipe (which BTW is not yet on the blog) as the base and made this Mulled Rum.
 I am happily announcing that this Mulled Rum will be my official cocktail this winter.

 This drink is very soothing and relaxing, and the taste is like winter exploding in your mouth.